JarbasAl/learn-portuguese-skill/README.md

             self.set_context("previous_speech", translated)

-The context made the "previous_speech" keyword available to adapt, this intent can now be triggered up to 3 questions after speak_portuguese was last triggered
+The context made the "previous_speech" keyword available to adapt, this intent can now be triggered up to 3 questions after translate_to_portuguese was last triggered

         @intent_handler(IntentBuilder("RepeatIntent")
                         .require("repeat")
                         .require("previous_speech"))
         def handle_repeat(self, message):
             text = message.data.get("previous_speech")
-            self.say_in_portuguese(text)
+            self.speak_portuguese(text)

 Padatious does not yet support context, for these cases you are stuck with adapt, however you can set and remove contexts at will inside padatious intents like i just did in the speak_portuguese method